codelint/testful/README.markdown

  *  },
  *  // ------- test server's context ------------ //
  *  context: {
- *      server: nodejs-server,  //give the server, tester will start server auto; if not give, you must confirm the host:port you give is startup
+ *      //if give the server, tester will start server auto;
+ *      //if not give, you must confirm the host:port you give is startup
+ *      server: nodejs-server,
  *      host: 'localhost',
  *      port: 5555,
  *      timeout: 500,